Causal Representation Learning with Observational Grouping for CXR Classification: Abstract

 \section{Abstract}

 Identifiable causal representation learning seeks to uncover the true causal relationships underlying a data generation process.
-In medical imaging, this presents opportunities to improve the generalisability and robustness of task-specific latent features.
+In medical imaging, this presents opportunities to improve the generalisation and robustness of task-specific latent features.
 This work introduces the concept of grouping observations to learn identifiable representations for disease classification in chest X-rays via an end-to-end framework.
-Our experiments demonstrate that these causal representations improve generalisability and robustness across multiple classification tasks when grouping is used to enforce invariance w.r.t race, sex, and imaging views. \keywords{Causal representation learning \and Invariant representations \and Generalisability \and Identifiability.}
+Our experiments demonstrate that these causal representations improve performance across multiple classification tasks when grouping is used to enforce invariance with respect to race, sex, and imaging views. \keywords{Causal representation learning \and Invariant representations \and Classification \and Identifiability}